jennie6151/inwiththeold/README.md

 As a user I want to...
 1. search 'eight' and see 1 antique ("Eight flow blue cabinet plates") appear.
 Test performed and true.
 2. search 'skater' and see 1 antique of ("Bunnykins - Boy Skater") and click on the result and it to open the antique details page.
 Test performed and true.
-3. search 'royal' and find 'Fresh topped pizza' and then from the Search Results page type 'BBQ' and my search to be updated.
+3. search 'beswick' and see antiques from "Beswick" and then from the Search Results page type 'Spode' and my search to be updated.
 Test performed and true.
-4. search 'royal' and find results from both
+4. search 'royal' and see antiques from "Royal Doulton" and "Royal Albert".
-4. search 'donkey' and find 0 recipes and a warning message.
 Test performed and true.
-5. click on "Low-fat" from the dropdown filter and see 3 results.
+5. search 'donkey' and find 0 recipes and a warning message.
 Test performed and true.
+6. click on "Low-fat" from the dropdown filter and see 3 results.
+Test performed and true.
-6. click on the 'Add recipe' button and be able to add a recipe and for the mandatory fields to stop form submission if not completed.
+7. click on the 'Add recipe' button and be able to add a recipe and for the mandatory fields to stop form submission if not completed.
 Recipe to appear on the index page in a new card.
 Test performed and true.
-7. search 'soup' and use the 'Sort by' dropdown to change between alphabetical listing (ascending) or by number of likes (descending).
+8. search 'soup' and use the 'Sort by' dropdown to change between alphabetical listing (ascending) or by number of likes (descending).
 Test performed and true.
-8. from any chosen recipe click 'Like recipe' button and for the 'Recipe likes:' to update on the recipe and on the homepage card.
+9. from any chosen recipe click 'Like recipe' button and for the 'Recipe likes:' to update on the recipe and on the homepage card.
 Test performed and true.
-9. from any chosen recipe click 'Edit recipe' button and to be taken to the edit page, make changes and for these to be reflected in recipe and index pages.
-Test performed and true.
+10. from any chosen recipe click 'Edit recipe' button and to be taken to the edit page, make changes and for these to be reflected in recipe and index pages.
-10. from any chosen recipe click 'Delete recipe' button and a confirmation pop up to appear, on clicking OK the recipe will be removed from the website and database.
 Test performed and true.

 <a name="version"></a>